arafatruetbd/student_subject_manager/README.md

 Run the Following Command:

 In Root File: yarn run server

-in Client file : yarn satrt
+In Client file : yarn start

 Before running the above command,Please insatll all dependencies.